Low Cost Internet Services

 The Internet logically links computers together so they can share information and data.
 The Internet consists of millions of worldwide computers that are each independently connected to the Internet.

 The U.S. Department of Defense designed the Internet to be decentralized.
-Each individual computer and sub-network are interconnected so that the system can continue to function even if many of the subnets or host computers became inactive or were destroyed.
+Each individual computer and sub-network are interconnected so that the system can continue to function even if many of the subnet or host computers became inactive or were destroyed.

 Each computer (Host) directly connected to the Internet uses a globally unique Internet Protocol (IP) address.
 The Hosts communicate using the internationally recognized, multi-platform Transmission Control Protocol/Internet Protocol (TCP/IP).